What makes a good teacher at Dunhurst?

 What are you trying to encourage and instil in your pupils?

 All teaching hopes to engender a love of learning that will reach far beyond the school gates, but as an English teacher my hope is that all the children in my care will leave Dunhurst believing that they have a voice, that their ideas are of value, and that they have a good grasp of standard English forms, so that they have the means of communicating these ideas to others.
 That way, they are one step closer to making their ideas and dreams a reality.

 Apart from your teaching role, what else do you get involved with at the school?

-HOPiT (Helping Other People in Trouble) is our charity forum, and I enjoy supporting the children in making their charitable endeavours come to fruition, and I have also coordinated the Community Service programme, where we help out in three schools, two main-stream, and one special needs.
+HOPiT (Helping Other People in Trouble) is our charity forum, and I enjoy supporting the children in making their charitable endeavours come to fruition.
+I have also coordinated the Community Service programme, where we help out in three schools, two mainstream, and one special needs.
 I really love working cross-curricularly, and am often involved in the Art department's projects.
-We have had our poetry and script ideas in local, national and international events over the last couple of years.
+We have had our poetry and script ideas in local, national and international events.
 I have also done hair and make up for plays, and stage managed for our big Blocks plays that happen twice a year.
-And, I've accompanied the children on adventure Camps in Devon, and on Latin trips, to the Amalfi coast.
+Accompanying the children on adventure camps in Devon, and on Latin trips to the Amalfi coast are also wonderful highlights.

 In your opinion, what makes Dunhurst special?